NLnetLabs/simdzone/SYNTAX.md

 has seen many additions since and the specification is rather ambiguous.
 Consequently, various name servers implement slightly different dialects.
-This document aims to clarify the format by listing (some of) the relevant specifications and then proceed to explain how the text is interpreted by simdzone.
+This document aims to clarify the format by listing (some of) the relevant specifications and then proceed to explain why certain design decisions were made in simdzone.

 * [RFC1035 Section 5](https://datatracker.ietf.org/doc/html/rfc1035#section-5)
 * [RFC2308 Section 4](https://datatracker.ietf.org/doc/html/rfc2308#section-4)